 The Beast is a deconstruction of the character from the original tale who was kind and gentlemanly despite his monstrous appearance.
-Here the loss of his humanity as well as the impossible nature of his task only serve to drive him deeper into depression and seclusion.
-He utterly gives up hope of ever breaking the spell and begins to give into his beastly urges, stops wearing clothes, hunting for his food, and becoming fiercely territorial.
+Here the loss of his humanity as well as the impossible nature of his task only serve to drive him deep into depression and seclusion.
+He gives up hope of ever breaking the spell and begins to give into his beastly urges: stops wearing clothes, hunting for his food, and becoming fiercely territorial.
 If Belle hadn't come along exactly when she did, he would have never broken the spell and become an animal completely.

 Decoy Protagonist: Belle.
 Early on we are shown her situation and her dreams and are made to sympathize with her and her situation.
 Once the Beast rescues her and shows his true colors the story focuses on him trying to woo Belle to break the spell and Belle shifts over into the Deuteragonist.
-Interestingly, there were initially some disagreements among the crew over who the true protagonist was, with Howard Ashman in particular being thoroughly convinced that the Beast was the main character.
+Interestingly, there were initially some disagreements among the crew over who the true protagonist was, with Howard Ashman in particular thoroughly convinced that the Beast was the main character.
 It's outright confirmed in the commentary that the Beast is the true protagonist but doesn't become active until late in the story.

 The narration in the beginning explains that he crossed it years ago when he gave up all hope of ever becoming human again.

 After The Beast lets Belle go, he howls in anguish and frustration, not expecting that she'll ever come back, thus crossing it again.
-He's even perfectly willing to let Gaston kill him until Belle comes back, but then...
+He's perfectly willing to let Gaston kill him until Belle comes back, but then...